uswds/uswds-site/pages/style-tokens/typesetting/overview.md

 USWDS 2.0 is designed so each size token outputs a consistent optical size regardless of the typeface.
 This makes our guidance more reliable and our theming more flexible.

 {:.font-sans-md}
-### Fonts at normalized size
+### Fonts with normalization applied

 {:.padding-bottom-2}
 ![normalized typefaces]({{ site.baseurl }}/assets/img/style-tokens/font-comparison-normalized.svg)

-To make different typefaces appear the same size (here called the _target size_) at each step of the scale (here we see the output of size token `10`), the absolute size of each token's output varies depending on the font family.
+To make different typefaces appear the same size (here called the _target size_) at each step of the scale (here we see the output of [size]({{ site.baseurl }}/style-tokens/typesetting/font-size/){:.token} token `10`), the absolute size of each token's output varies depending on the font family.

-Each <code>supported typeface</code>(#setting-theme-typeface-families) is normalized to a target value determined by the optical size of common system fonts — specifically Apple's typeface San Francisco and Google's typeface Roboto.
+Each [supported typeface]({{ site.baseurl }}/style-tokens/typesetting/font-family/) is normalized to a target value determined by the optical size of common system fonts — specifically Apple's typeface San Francisco and Google's typeface Roboto.

 <div class="measure-3 bg-white radius-md border padding-x-2 padding-top-2">
   <div class="line-height-mono-1 font-mono-2 grid-row">